shivupoojar/MQTT-MinIO-S3-CompatiableStorage-Apache-NiFi/README.md

-# Storing an IoT data into InfluxDB database server using Apache NiFi
+# Storing an IoT data into MinIO S3 Compatible storage using Apache NiFi

-Th objective of the project is to collect the IoT sensed data from sensors using light weight MQTT protocol and insert into InfluxDB time series database using Apache NiFi processors.
+Th objective of the project is to collect the IoT sensed data from sensors using light weight MQTT protocol and insert into MinIO object storage using Apache NiFi processors.
  The following are the requirements to run the project:
  * Apache Nifi
  * MQTT server
- * InfluxDb database server
+ * MinIO Object storage server

 ## Installing an Apache NiFi